OlegWock/obsidian-emera/README.md

 ## How to install

+Emera is available in Obsidian plugin catalog, so easiest way to install it is via Obsidian (Settings -> Community plugins -> Browse -> Search for "Emera").

-Emera isn't available in Obsidian plugin catalog (at least yet).
-To install Emera you need to download zip file from latest release and unpack it into `<your vault>/.obisdian/plugins/emera` and enable it in Obsidian's settings.
+To install Emera manually you need to download zip file from latest release and unpack it into `<your vault>/.obisdian/plugins/emera` and enable it in Obsidian's settings.

 ## How to use